adrianyau/SQL-Final-Project/cleaning_data.md

 FROM analytics
 ```

-3. It appears that there is a space in front of the names of various products under the sales report.
-To remove the spaces for a linear view:
+3. Noticebly, it appears that there is a space in front of the names of various products under the sales report.
+To remove the spaces leading, trailing, and in between text, it will be as follows:

    ```sql
    SELECT TRIM(from name), name